 Born in 1967, UK.
 Lives and works in Stroud, Gloucestershire, UK.

 Pamela Bowden is a fine artist with a background in archaeology and ethnography.
-Her experience as an ethnoarchaeological ceramicist led her to work in this medium and explore concepts of time, fragility and the impermanent nature of life.
+Her experience as an ethnoarchaeological ceramicist led her to work with clay and explore concepts of time, fragility and the impermanent nature of life.

 Pamela was awarded a BA in Archaeology at The University of Newcastle upon Tyne in 1989.
 She was graduate scholar with The British Institute in Eastern Africa in 1990.
 Following this she spent a year at The Pitt Rivers Museum in Oxford on a master of studies programme.